Finesse/QueryScribe/README.md

 // SELECT * FROM "demo" ORDER BY RANDOM()
 ```

-You can combine the random with a column order.
+You can combine the random order with a column order.

 #### Limit and offset